 - 3/4 cup white distilled vinegar

 - very small pinch of red chili flakes

 - Place all the ingredients except the onion in a small saucepan and bring to a boil

 - Once boiling, pour the hot brine over the red onions in a small bowl, or directly in their final glass storage jar (make sure the onions are completely submerged)

 - Let sit at room temperature for at least 30 minutes before using, preferably 1 hour or more

 Although rye isn’t something I’ve had much experience eating, baking this hybrid rye and using it for smørrebrød has opened my eyes to an endless universe of open sandwiches.
 A deliberate selection of fresh and pickled ingredients coupled with meticulous placement and design, make them something I wouldn’t mind preparing for an occasional lunch and possibly a weekly winter ritual.
 Since rye sourdough has excellent keeping qualities, it’s great to have hearty bread like this on hand through the winter when you need something especially nourishing and hefty.

-Provided you let the rye bread rest, wrapped and sealed as I instructed above, the crust will stay moist and cuts very easily.
-It does not have a detectable crunch to it like most other sourdough I bake, but it’s not needed here.
+Provided you let the rye bread rest, wrapped and sealed as I instructed above, the crust will stay moist and cuts very quickly.
+It does not have a detectable crunch to it like most another sourdough I bake, but it’s not needed here.

-The small percentage of fresh milled spelt and medium rye, helped to open up the interior of this bread compared to traditional rye bread I’ve baked in the past or have seen online.
+The small percentage of freshly milled spelt and medium rye helped to open up the interior of this bread compared to traditional rye bread I’ve baked in the past or have seen online.
 I like that.
-Even though this bread is definitely rugbrød, it has a light texture that I enjoy.
+Even though this bread is rugbrød, it has a light texture that I enjoy.

-I hope you enjoy these as much as I do, and do as Magnus says: “enjoy them for lunch with a beer on the side and a glass of Aquavit”!
+I hope you enjoy this rye sourdough and smørrebrød recipe set as much as I do!
+And please, do as Magnus says: “enjoy them for lunch with a beer on the side and a glass of Aquavit!”